vincentIsGood/YourAIDatabase/README.md

 from . import miniorca as model_config
 ```

+Manually modifying source code MAY be needed, if you want granular control of the application.

 ### Web-Application
 A simple web application is made to make uploading and querying simpler.